Dollar higher | Federal News Network

 The U.S. dollar is higher against other North American currencies in New York trading.

-And the dollar is trading at 19.91 Mexican pesos, up from late Friday.
+And the dollar is trading at 19.84 Mexican pesos, also up from late Thursday.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.